-The MHAS sample is a nationally representative sample of the population aged 50 years and older, living in private households in Mexico.
-The sample also has urban/rural representation.
+The MHAS includes a nationally representative sample of the population aged 50 years and older living in private households in Mexico.
+The sample has national and urban/rural representation.
 The initial sample was recruited in 2001 from households that had participated in the National Employment Survey (Encuesta Nacional de Empleo, ENE) in 2000.

 |Age Eligibility||Age 50 and older|

 |People Interviewed per Household||One selected person per household (plus spouse if any)|

 |Oversampling||Households in the six states which account for 40% of all migrants to the USA|

 The MHAS core interview was carried out in 2001 with follow-up interviews in 2003, 2012, 2015, 2018 and 2021 through face-to-face interviews, using computer-assisted personal interviewing (CAPI) since 2012.

 In addition to the core interview, MHAS also collects a number of other types of data.

 |End of Life Interview||Conducted starting at Wave 2 with next-of-kin knowledgeable about deceased respondents.|

 |Anthopometric and Performance Measures||Conducted at Waves 1, 2, and 3 among a sub-sample of respondents.|